Hearing Procedures.

 (c) The prosecutor may voluntarily dismiss with leave any allegations stated in the petition, pursuant to G.S.
 7B-2404, prior to the termination of the jurisdiction of the court as provided in G.S.
 7B-1601.

 (d) After the completion of all capacity hearings or after a juvenile has been found not to be substantially likely to be restored to or to attain capacity in the foreseeable future, the court shall direct the clerk to seal all forensic evaluations, remediation reports, and any other records pertaining to the capacity of the juvenile, pursuant to G.S.
 7B-3000(c).
 Any records sealed pursuant to this subsection may be opened or inspected only by order of the court or for appellate review.
 (2023-114, s.
-5(b).)
+5(b); 2024-17, s.
+9(a).)

 § 7B-2402.
 Open hearings.